Imaging |Clinical Cell & Vaccine Production |Flow Cytometry & Cell Sorting |Molecular Profiling (Genetics) |Human Immunology Core

 (Formerly known as BioMedical Imaging Core)

-Ultrastructural organization underlies nearly all cellular, molecular and biochemical processes in biological systems.
-The Electron Microscopy Resource Laboratory (EMRL) at Penn is a research facility dedicated to facilitating ultrastructural analysis of biological samples by electron microscopy (EM).
+The Electron Microscopy Resource Laboratory (EMRL) at Penn is a research facility dedicated to facilitating cellular and molecular imaging of biological samples by electron microscopy (EM).

-The primary goal of the EMRL is to promote biomedical research by offering high quality EM imaging services at low cost.
-With a team of experienced professional staff and state-of-the-art imaging equipment, the EMRL offers users a full spectrum of both transmission EM and scanning EM services.
-These services include: specimen preparation (including fixation, embedding, and sectioning of cells and tissues or preparation of non-cellular materials), operation of equipment, data acquisition, data interpretation, and free instruction on all aspects of EM analysis.
-We also offer free assistance on the preparation of manuscript and grant applications that incorporate various forms of EM analysis.
+The primary goal of the EMRL is to promote biomedical research utilizing EM imaging.
+Our staff has decades of experience in sample preparation and imaging.
+EMRL offers users a full spectrum of both transmission EM and scanning EM services.
+These services include: specimen preparation (standard fixation and cryogenic preservation, embedding, and sectioning), operation of equipment, data acquisition, data interpretation, and instruction on all aspects of EM analysis.
+We also offer assistance on the preparation of manuscript and grant applications that incorporate various forms of EM analysis.

 The EMRL is a full service, shared resource facility dedicated to all the life sciences research programs on the Penn campus and its affiliated institutions.
-It is also a major component of the Biomolecular and Cellular Resource Center (Path BioResource) of the Department of Pathology and Laboratory Medicine.
+Our operational costs are covered from our fee for service offerings, the Perelman School of Medicine, and the Department of Biochemistry and Biophysics.